TangYunqing/HECdesign_moduli/README.md

 # Inputs and Outputs

 The inputs are three bond parameters (average values in a unit cell): the sum of bond order contributed by atoms in a bond, the bond length and the net charge of a cation.
-In the uploaded data and codes, the three predictors are named as SBO, BL and NETM respectivly.
+In the uploaded data and code, the three predictors are named as SBO, BL and NETM respectively.

-The outputs are mecahncial properties of bulk, shear and Young's moduli.
-In the uploaded data and codes, the three mecahncial properties are named as B, G and E respectivly.
+The outputs are mechanical properties of bulk, shear and Young's moduli.
+In the uploaded data and code, the three mechanical properties are named as B, G and E respectively.

-# Training codes
+# Training models

+The training code for ML models for bulk, shear and Young's moduli are named as trainModelB.m, trainModelG.m and trainModelE.m respectively.
+To train a model for the prediction of a mechancial property, e.g. Young's modulus, you can sent the command "[ModelE, validationRMSE] = trainModelE(trainingData)".
+The output RMSE is a 10-fold cross-validation result, and the output file "ModelE" is the ML prediction model for Young's modulus.
+The trainingData is the DFT dataset or its subset, which can be found in the "examples" folder.

+# Using prediction models

+To use the traned ML model to predict a mechancial property, e.g. Young's modulus, you can use the command "fitE = ModelE.predictFcn(predictioninputs)".
+The predicted results are stored in the output file "fitE".
+The prediction inputs for multi-element ceramics are provided in the "examples" folder.